thevoid12/brainwars/brainwars_todo.md

 - [x] room members room_id column should be renamed to room_code
 - [x] fix room members
 - [ ] get the bot times drop down from backend and fill the dropdown
+-  [ ] use safehtml for all the backend data which we are sending to ui